 (Disclaimer – this review is not an ad, sponsored or paid for and does not contain any affiliate links.
 All products are PR/Brand/Retailer sent unless otherwise stated.)

-One of the things I love about Victoria Health is how thoughtful they are with the brands they choose to launch.
-It takes a lot for Gill to add a new skincare line to the site and with the last one being The Ordinary, you know Lixir has to be something special to make the cut (spoiler alert: it is).
-I was so pleasantly surprised when the products arrived at my door a few weeks ago and have been so excited to talk about them since my very first use.
-Beyond the fact that this new brand is a millennial’s dream in terms of branding and packaging, it also has a lot going on formula wise and I have a feeling Lixir is destined for big things.
+I was so pleasantly surprised when these products arrived at my door a few weeks ago and have been so excited to talk about them since my very first use.
+Beyond the fact that this new brand is a millennial’s dream in terms of branding and packaging, it also has a lot going on formula wise and I have a feeling Lixirskin is destined for big things.

-Lixir launched on the October newsletter and like Gill wrote, Colette Haydon is not new to the skincare industry (interview here).
+Lixirskin launched in October and Colette Haydon is not new to the skincare industry (interview here).
 She has worked behind the scenes for over 20 years and has formulated countless best-selling products for brands like REN, Jo Malone and HealGel.
 REN was one of the first brands I turned to when I went all “natural” (read more here) a few years ago, so I know for a fact I have already had Colette’s creations on my face without even knowing it and I’m sure many of you have, too.